 “Because that is the purpose of the leaflets.
 A couple hundred leaflets on the windshields of cars or on the doorsteps of homes isn’t likely to recruit anybody, but the media storm that follows absolutely will.”

 “The argument often used to justify a violent response to fascism is Hitler and the force it took to remove him from power.
 It also cost 70 million lives.
 Violence often doesn’t work, as witnessed by the Spanish Civil War, which left 500,000 dead.”

 There are many more thoughtful quotes I couldn’t include

 These are just the tip of the iceberg!
 With a book this good, I there many more chunks of wisdom that I was able to collect from it.

 When I read a book, I collect the most useful, thought provoking, paradigm shifting, perspective expanding quotes and passages from them.

 This collection is constantly growing, but will center around anything that I think can make you better able to exist on this planet in harmony and productivity.

 If you’re tired of everyone recommending the same old self-improvement books and you hunger for new and different and ideas, check out my growing collection of quotes.

-It’s only $10/month to be part of constantly growing hivemind of ideas, thoughts, and perspectives on books that everyone should be reading but are too caught up in what’s trendy.Expand your mind!
+AND IT’S COMPLETELY FREE to be part of constantly growing hivemind of ideas, thoughts, and perspectives on books that everyone should be reading but are too caught up in what’s trendy.Expand your mind!

 Introducing extreme ideas into mainstream discourse